 What Students and Families Need to Know About The FAFSA

-Each year, the Free Application for Federal Student Aid (FAFSA®) opens the door for students and families to more than $112 billion in scholarships, grants, state-aid and federal financial aid, and provides information to schools to create financial aid packages.
-Yet too many families skip completing the FAFSA altogether due to misconceptions about eligibility or a lack of support to complete the form.
+Each year, the Free Application for Federal Student Aid (FAFSA®) opens the door for students and families to access more than $112 billion in scholarships, grants, state and federal financial aid.
+Still, too many families miss out on this critical aid due to misconceptions about their eligibility or confusion around how to complete the application.

-Here are five important things to know about the FAFSA®:
+Here are five important things to know about the upcoming FAFSA®:

 2. There is no fee to submit the FAFSA®.